 Other companies and our competitors may currently own or obtain patents or other proprietary rights that might prevent, limit or interfere with our ability to make, use or sell our products.
-Although we do not believe that our products infringe the proprietary rights of any third parties, there can be no assurance that infringement or other legal claims will not be asserted against us or that we will not be found to infringe the intellectual property rights of others.
-The electronics industry is characterized by vigorous protection and pursuit of intellectual property rights or positions, resulting in significant and often protracted and expensive litigation.
+Although we do not believe that our products infringe the proprietary rights of any third parties, we have received notices of alleged infringement in the past and there can be no assurance that infringement or other legal claims will not be asserted against us in the future or that we will not be found to infringe the intellectual property rights of others.
+The electronics industry is characterized by vigorous protection and pursuit of intellectual property rights and positions, resulting in significant and often protracted and expensive litigation.
 In the event of a successful claim of infringement against us and our failure or inability to license the infringed technology, our business and operating results could be adversely affected.
-Any litigation or claims, whether or not valid, could result in substantial costs or a diversion of our resources.
-An adverse result from intellectual property litigation could force us to do one or more of the following:
+Any litigation or claims, whether or not valid, could result in substantial costs and diversion of our resources.
+An adverse result from intellectual property litigation could cause us to do one or more of the following: